 How do I call the police in Dubai?

-For emergencies or to get an ambulance call 999, to report crime call Dubai Police Al Ameen service on 800-4888 and for non-emergencies, you can call 901
+For emergencies or to get an ambulance call 999, to report a crime call the Dubai Police Al Ameen service on 800-4888 and for non-emergencies, you can call 901

 Do I need to tip in Dubai?